 It’s a small device you could carry in a pocket that works with most iOS and Android phones.
 It will also integrate with the IFTT service to give you access to other features and connected smart devices.

-This product brings the concept of the sticky note to a 21st century digital format.
+This product brings the concept of the sticky note to the 21st-century digital format.
 Unlike the paper notes of yesterday, SeeNote is a compact ePaper device that can also provide user interaction with the documents you’re posting.

 A SeeNote purchase comes with a mobile app for remote editing and sharing.
 You can keep employees updated on schedule changes, important announcements, and more.
 It provides a flexible, fun, and simple way to improve communications for increased efficiency and team building.